Deep Perceptual Image Quality Assessment for Compression: Methods

 The aforementioned study was a forced choice pairwise comparison study \cite{comparison1, comparison2} and consisted of human raters who were presented with two images derived from the same reference, compressed to different degrees, and were asked to select which image has the better perceptual quality.
 The rater was asked to select an image at random when unsure.

-7808 pairwise comparisons were generated and each was rated by 32 individual participants.
+This resulted in 7,808 pairwise comparisons were generated and each was rated by 32 individual participants.
 Pairs were chosen by compressing the reference image to two random quality factors in [10,100].
 13,868 compressed images were generated from the 6,667 reference images, 2 for each image in the train set and 4 for each image in the test set.